David I Backer: As Public as Possible, Gebunden

 Klappentext

-A witty and provocative treatise on the policies we'll need to make our public schools work for all childrenFrom the anti-CRT panic to efforts to divert tax dollars to charter schools, the right-wing attack on education has cut deep.
+A witty and provocative treatise on the financial policies we'll need to make our public schools work for all childrenFrom the anti-CRT panic to efforts to divert tax dollars to charter schools, the right-wing attack on education has cut deep.
 In response, millions of Americans have rallied to defend their cherished public schools.
 But this incisive book asks whether choosing between our embattled status quo and the stingy privatized vision of the right is the only path forward.
 In As Public as Possible, education expert David I. Backer argues for going on the offensive by radically expanding the very notion of the "public" in our public schools.